DHTMLX/docs-suite/docs/combobox/api/combobox_labelposition_config.md

 # labelPosition

-@short: defines the position of a label of a combobox
+@short: Optional.
+Defines the position of a label of a combobox

 @signature: {'labelPosition?: "left" | "top";'}

+@default: "top"

 @example:
 const combo = new dhx.Combobox("combo_container", {